franacc12312/Aztec-Horizon/CODE_OF_CONDUCT.md

 - Assume good intent, debate ideas, avoid personal attacks.

 **Reporting**
-If you experience or witness unacceptable behavior, please report privately to the maintainers, listed in `GOVERNANCE.md`.
+If you experience or witness unacceptable behavior, please report privately by email at [team@aztecprotocol.com] or reach out to a maintainer directly (see repository owners).
 We will review, keep confidentiality, and act as needed.

 Consequences may include warnings, temporary or permanent removal from community spaces.